Introduction:

 The articles discussed by nurses in their studies may differ.
 A popular method of treatment and successful treatment are two common causes.
 Many of them express their opinion about the upbringing of children, depression, problems with clients and emotions, which will allow the client to show.
 Jokes about sexual attraction, dreams, and human problems seem to be affected by regions that have less sense of nursing.

 Providers, especially information that corroborates or identifies customer-specific information, have been evaluated in continuous research because it reflects more heat and becomes the most important person.
-The research that stakeholders use to consider the proposed counseling conditions is given to nurses who answer “What would you do if you stood?”
+The research that stakeholders use to consider the proposed counselling conditions is given to nurses who answer, “What would you do if you stood?”
 When asked by the client, they are considered more attractive, more professional and reliable.
-Their popularity increased due to their willingness to disclose their customers.
+Their popularity increased due to their willingness to disclose to their customers.
 These three dimensions are extremely important in determining the human order.
-However, these pediatricians may seem less experienced specialists.
+However, these paediatricians may seem less experienced specialists.
 Also, a doctor who claims to be very dangerous to lose focus on the program focuses on himself and does not allow the client to disclose the benefits of disclosing information in the system through the consideration of clients.
 Many studies have shown that effective medical therapies are developed if the client has the best kind of life.

 Motivational Enhancement Therapy: